hhf112/exacts/README.md

-under development. tests to be added.
+active development. tests to be added.

 # Moore Search
 A header only implementation of parallelized Boyre Moore exact string searching algorithm. compatible with C++17.